 Pirates’ Call Of ‘Surrender The Booty’ Now Means Tickets & Wristbands

 The joyous, fun and silly pirates’ call is what’s being said when people are now forking over $45 to go to the darned thing.
-You read that right – forty-five dollars!
-(Okay, it’s $35 if you get tickets before Friday but still, this is insane.)
+You read that right – fifty-nine dollars!

 Yet organizers have taken this once-fun event and turned it into a greedy grab for money.
 The almighty dollar prevails on the remote outpost of Two Harbors!
 The Buccaneer Days organizers have taken this pirates’ pillaging and plundering thing to a whole new – and low – level.